 The Town of Churchill is located on Hudson Bay 1700 kilometers (1056 miles) north of the capital of Manitoba, Winnipeg and the best polar bear viewing takes place in October and November while thousands of polar bears begin to congregate along the Hudson Bay coastline, near Churchill.
 Parks Canada has a designated protected area, known as Wapusk National Park.

 One of the major adventure attraction, in the Churchill area is Polar Bears watching.
-Click here to visit the western shores of Hudson Bay for two days via Tundra Buggy.
-Then transfer via helicopter to a remote lodge.
+Visitors can visit the western shores of Hudson Bay on specialized Tundra Buggies.
 There you’ll be truly in the domain of the Polar bear.

 Every July and August, visitors also snorkel and kayak with thousands of beluga whales in the Seal and Churchill Rivers.
 As well Churchill is well known as an excellent location for bird watching and those dazzling Aurora Borealis (better known as the “Northern Lights”.